capytaine/capytaine/docs/user_manual/tutorial.rst

     hydrostatics = sphere.compute_hydrostatics()

 .. note::
-   Before computing hydrostatic parameters, you might want to crop your mesh using `body.keep_immersed_part()`.
+   Before computing hydrostatic parameters, you might want to crop your mesh using `immersed_body = body.immersed_part()`.
    It is not required here since the sphere is fully immersed.
    Cropping is included in the :code:`compute_hydrostatics()` function.